TomazWang/charles-parser-site/README.md

 # Charles Parser

-A simple parser that parses Chales session file (in json fromat, .chlsj file) in to readable files.
+A simple parser that parses Chales session file (in json fromat, .chlsj file) into readable files.

 ## Requirements